 Today there are more than 5 million people working in various parts of the real estate industry in the United States.
 Real estate has many wide-ranging careers associated with it, both directly and indirectly.
 Many real estate jobs require licensing—such as a real estate license—continuing education, or other certifications or degrees.
 Below we outline the different types of real estate jobs available today, as well as the typical real estate salary or income associated with each.
-(Editor’s note: This blog post has been updated August 2018 to reflect the most current salary statistics.)
+(Editor’s note: This blog post was updated in August 2019 to reflect the most current salary statistics.)

 Types of real estate careers available

 Real estate careers can be associated with the financial side of the industry by way of a mortgage brokerage, loan processing, underwriting, credit analysis, foreclosure management, loan funding, and investment.
 There are also a number of important and high-paying jobs available on the title insurance, appraisal, escrow, property management, and legal sides of the business, in addition to residential and commercial brokerage sales.

 What can you expect from a real estate agent salary?
 Find out more in our free Real Estate Agent Income Guide.

 30 real estate jobs and their salaries

 Let’s take a look at the salary or income opportunity for thirty different real estate jobs available.
 In this context, the term “salary” might also include commissions and bonuses.
 The usual range, unless otherwise noted, includes salaries from the 25th to 75th percentiles:

 - Appraiser (residential): The median annual salary is $53,673 with a salary range usually between $44,233 and $62,015.

 - Appraiser (commercial): The median annual salary for an appraiser who works in the commercial sector is $100,109 with a range usually between $86,103 and $114,836.

 - Commercial leasing manager: The median annual salary is $112,061 with a range usually between $84,508 and $156,055.